-- 4. If you are on the Load and Record screen, touch Load in the top menu bar.
+- 4. If you are on the WAV Load and Record screen, touch Load in the top menu bar.
 If you are on the Waveform screen, touch the name of the WAV file at the top of the screen (SY Chord1 LF in the example).
-You will now be on the WAV file selection screen. - 5.
-From the WAV file selection screen, Use the control knobs to scroll through the list of files.
-The selected file name has a blue highlight.
+You will now be on the WAV File Selection screen. - 5.
+From the WAV file selection screen, use the control knobs to scroll through the list of files.
+Blackbox displays the directories at the top of the list followed by the individual files in alphabetical order.
+The selected file or directory name has a blue highlight.
 Touch Play to preview the highlighted file.
 The Play button will turn blue to show that auto-preview is enabled.
 Blackbox will play each WAV file once when you pause on it while scrolling.
 If you have a sequence or a MIDI input trigger playing for this pad, blackbox will play the selected WAV file whenever a trigger is received for this pad.
 Touch the Play button again to disable auto-preview mode.
 Touch Load to assign the selected WAV file to this pad.
 When looking at the list of files, list items that start with a slash \ are directories.
 Load a directory to see its contents.
 The file path is displayed above the list of files (e.g. SoundtrackLoops\SL Bass Mu in the example above.)
 Touch the caret ^ to navigate back up the directory tree.
-Touch the back arrow ← to go back to the previous screen.
+Touch the back arrow < to go back to the previous screen.